mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

 ## Running Mender on-premise

 For the easiest and fastest experience, we recommend using the hosted version of Mender for your first evaluation.
 You can also try the same deployment above using the on-premise version by installing a Mender demo server on a host machine, however this will take you a bit longer.
-You will need to install [Docker Engine](https://docs.docker.com/install/linux/docker-ce/ubuntu?target=_blank) (on device) and [Docker Compose](https://docs.docker.com/compose/install?target=_blank) in your deployment environment.
+You will need to install [Docker Engine](https://docs.docker.com/install/linux/docker-ce/ubuntu?target=_blank) and [Docker Compose](https://docs.docker.com/compose/install?target=_blank) in your deployment environment.

 Next, you will need to download the Mender integration environment in the working directory: